Supercharge Your Streamlit Apps: Mastering Large Datasets for Peak Performance

 - Provide clear loading indicators (e.g.,

-) to keep users informed. - Implement pagination or infinite scrolling for large tables.
+st.spinner,st.progress) to keep users informed. - Implement pagination or infinite scrolling for large tables.

 - Use

-to hide less frequently used sections of your app.
+st.expanderto hide less frequently used sections of your app.

 - Provide clear loading indicators (e.g.,

-is perfect for caching functions that mutate objects, or for functions where input data is not hashable.experimental_singleton
+st.experimental_memoandst.experimental_singleton:experimental_memois perfect for caching functions that mutate objects, or for functions where input data is not hashable.experimental_singletonis used to cache objects, that are only created once, like database connections.

 4. Deployment and Infrastructure: Scaling for Success